10. “Sorry to Bother You” and “Jeanette: The Childhood of Joan of Arc” (Tie)

 8. “Skate Kitchen”

 As a critic I try to retain an open mind about what I’m asked to review, not just because it’s morally correct but because it pays off.
 Crystal Moselle’s film about female skateboarders, not a demographic that figures prominently in my sensibility so to speak, proved one of the most engrossing and genuinely transportive pictures I saw this year.
-From my in the New York Times: “Older New Yorkers often wax nostalgic about places that were important to them and are gone, and grouse that the city doesn’t have the same ‘magic’ that it used to.
+From my review in the New York Times: “Older New Yorkers often wax nostalgic about places that were important to them and are gone, and grouse that the city doesn’t have the same ‘magic’ that it used to.
 This movie is a useful reminder that each subsequent generation of New York children gets the city’s magic where they find it.
 ‘Skate Kitchen’ is a depiction of a particular kind of hangout freedom that’s at its most beautiful when it’s nearly languid, as characters sit on tar-beach rooftops taking in the city at twilight, or navigate street corners on their boards in relaxed arcing motions.
 Many of its moments perfectly capture the delight and dread of a summer in the city at an age when you may think you’re invincible, in spite of all the everyday defeats life may be handing you.”

 7. “Madeline’s Madeline”